It's simpler than you think!

-Well, not only is it possible, but it is happening.
-According to a recent article in the New York Times, the average marriage is weaker than marriages of long ago, but the best marriages are stronger and happier than those of days past.
+Well, not only is it possible, but it's happening.
+According to this article in the New York Times, the average marriage is weaker than marriages of long ago, but the best marriages are stronger and happier than those of days past.
 And what determines which one you will have is a lot easier than most people think.

 I know.
 I can hear you.
-You're already overwhelmed by everything you have to do, where are you going to find more time.
-When the authors of the New York Times article examined what made strong marriages, they supported this fear when they stated that couples "can in fact achieve an unprecedentedly high level of marital quality — but only if they are able to invest a great deal of time and energy in their partnership."
+You're already overwhelmed by everything you have to do, so where are you going to find more time?
+When the authors of the New York Times article examined what made strong marriages, they supported this fear when they stated that couples "can in fact achieve an unprecedentedly high level of marital quality — but only if they're able to invest a great deal of time and energy in their partnership."
 But if you read a bit further, the truth is much less scary.

 Sociologists Jeffrey Dew and W. Bradford Wilcox, contributors to the New York Times piece, have found that spouses who spent "time alone with each other, talking, or sharing an activity" at least once per week were 3.5 times more likely to be very happy in their marriage than spouses who did so less frequently."
 So, in reality, having a great marriage doesn't require that much time or energy.
 But it does require acting intentionally and carving out some time to be together.

 When people are trying to get a handle on their finances, one piece of advice they're given is to keep track of where their money is going.
 Many are often surprised by how their money seems to just trickle away in small amounts here and there.
 What happens to your time is not much different.
 It seems to get frittered away instead of managed as the finite resource that it is.